 "As a director, I try to do what the writers had in mind.
 What did the writers want the audience to know and how do I do that with the picture, the sound effects, the props, the costumes.
 I think that anything that's seen on that screen should be from the director and writer's point of view.
 That's I think the best way I can put it."

 About This Interview

-Director Charles S. Dubin (1919 - 2011) was interviewed for three-and-a-half hours in Brentwood, CA. Dubin described his lengthy career as a television director, which began in 1950 when he was hired at ABC as an associate director, and culminated in his long association with M*A*S*H, for which he directed more episodes than any other individual director.
-Dubin detailed his early work in "live" television for such series as Pulitizer Prize Playhouse (1950-52) and Opera Vs. Jazz (1953).
-He spoke in great detail about the over twenty segments of Omnibus (1955-58) that he directed, including celebrated pieces with choreographer Agnes DeMille and conductor/ composer Leonard Bernstein.
-It was his association with Bernstein in this capacity which led to his directing of the first three of the "Young People's Concerts" which Dubin then talked about.
-Additionally, Dubin discussed his work as a director on the quiz show series Twenty-One , which became the center of the quiz show scandal, although Dubin was at the time unaware of the backstage practices that led to the show's demise.
-Dubin discussed his appearance before the House Un-American Activities Committee, in which he plead the Fifth and was blacklisted from the industry for five years.
-He described his later work, directing multiple episodes of The Defenders, Kojak, Ironside, Hawaii Five-O , and the Father Dowling Mysteries.
-The interview was conducted by Gary Rutkowski on September 9, 2003.
+In his three-and-a-half hour Archive interview, Director Charles S. Dubin (1919 - 2011) describes his lengthy career as a television director, which began in 1950 when he was hired at ABC as an associate director and culminated in his long association with M*A*S*H, for which he directed more episodes than any other individual director.
+Dubin details his early work in "live" television for such series as Pulitizer Prize Playhouse (1950-52) and Opera Vs. Jazz (1953).
+He speaks in great detail about the over twenty segments of Omnibus (1955-58) that he directed, including celebrated pieces with choreographer Agnes DeMille and conductor/ composer Leonard Bernstein.
+It was his association with Bernstein in this capacity which led to his directing of the first three of the "Young People's Concerts" which Dubin then talks about.
+Additionally, Dubin discusses his work as a director on the quiz show series Twenty-One, which became the center of the quiz show scandal, although Dubin was at the time unaware of the backstage practices that led to the show's demise.
+Dubin discusses his appearance before the House of Un-American Activities Committee, in which he plead the Fifth and was blacklisted from the industry for five years.
+He describes his later work, directing multiple episodes of The Defenders, Kojak, Ironside, Hawaii Five-O and the Father Dowling Mysteries.
+Gary Rutkowski conducted the interview in Brentwood, CA on September 9, 2003.